AmazingApps/Amazing-Windows-Apps/README.md

 1. fixed or cracked versions, e.g. ads-peeling versions, which can feel cool.
 2. strict regoinal purpose, e.g. NPR One Desktop, Pinyin Input, etc.
 3. not compitable with Windows 10 or compitable only with XP or older.

+Many apps can be sorted in multiple categlory so here main design purpose is considered.